AdaptiveConsulting/ReactiveTraderCloud/packages/server/cloud/nlp/README.md

 # Intro

-A Google Cloud Function to detect an intent on the `adaptive-trader` DialogFlow.
+A Google Cloud Function to detect an intent in [DialogFlow](https://dialogflow.cloud.google.com/).

-## Natural Language Process (NLP)
+## Natural Language Processing (NLP)

 NLP interprets and executes tasks based on natural language commands expressed by the user.
 It leverages the capabilities of NLP algorithms and models to understand the user's input, extract relevant information, and take the necessary actions on their behalf.